LED Light Bulbs

 - Life that is 20 times than some traditional lighting products.

-When it comes to purchasing energy-efficient lighting, LEDs exceed CFLs by a wide margin.
-LEDs have a faster start time, work well in cold weather, and are substantially more durable since they're made from plastic rather than glass.
+LED light bulbs for the win!
+When it comes to purchasing energy-efficient lighting, LEDs surpass CFLs by a wide margin.
+LEDs are instant-start with no warmup time needed.
+They work well in cold weather, and are substantially more durable since manufactured out of plastic instead of glass.
 From standard bulbs to fluorescent tubes, LEDs can replicate the same lighting conditions found in fluorescents while lasting longer and using less energy.
-As an added bonus, all LEDs are RoHS compliant and do not use mercury, a claim that can't be made by fluorescent lamps.
+As an added bonus, all LEDs are RoHS compliant and do not use mercury, a claim that can't be made by fluorescent bulbs.

-- Standard Shape - Designed to give the appearance and pattern of a standard incandescent bulb.
-Standard and A-shape LED bulbs fit the same sockets and fixtures of your current household lights.
+- Standard Shape A19 - Designed to give the appearance and pattern of a standard incandescent bulb.
+Standard and A-shape LED bulbs fit the same sockets and fixtures as your current household lights.

-- LED Strip Lights - For accents, alcove, and backlighting, LED strip light is a fantastic choice.
-More flexible than rope light, and bright enough for accent illumination, a strip of LED tape light can bring any place to life.
+- LED Tape Lights - For accents, alcove, and backlighting, LED tape light is a fantastic choice.
+More flexible than rope light and bright enough for accent illumination, a strip of LED tape light can bring any place to life.
 There are countless uses and applications for this easily installed new light source.

 - Reflectors - From the powerful flood and spot lights, to home bound recessed or track lights, reflectors find excellent use indoors or out.
 LED reflector lamps can provide the same brilliance for less energy and will create far less heat than an incandescent or halogen lamp.
 As a bonus, they have a higher CRI than fluorescent reflectors for better colors.